barryclark/jekyll-now/about.md

 title: About
 ---

  Hello, my name is Kenny Gorman.
 I dig database systems, data, and development.
-I am Chief Technologist; Data - Office of the CTO at Rackspace and Co-Founder of [ObjectRocket](http://www.objectrocket.com); a MongoDB as a Service.
+I am a Founder at Eventador Labs in Austin TX.
+I was previously Chief Technologist; Data - Office of the CTO at Rackspace and Co-Founder of [ObjectRocket](http://www.objectrocket.com); a MongoDB as a Service.

 In 2012, ObjectRocket was acquired by [Rackspace](http://www.rackspace.com).